 In this segment you’ll typically look at your competitors, define your niche and your target audience, you might conduct a gap analysis, and consider your positioning.

 I honestly believe that as long as we are true to our own purpose, we shouldn’t worry too much about our competitors.
 They do their thing, you do yours.
-But: that doesn’t mean you can or should completely ignore who else is out there in the playground – because if there are twenty kids there, and eighteen of them are fighting to play on the swing, you might have more luck playing on the slide instead of fighting everyone else for that one swing.
-It’s generally good to have a general overview of:
+But: that doesn’t mean you can or should completely ignore who else is out there in your realm – it’s generally good to have a general overview of:

 That way, it’s easier to spot areas with more room for you to play – your way!